 - For more information on the architecture curriculum and course descriptions of all classes also visit the course listings under Required Courses for each track.

-The purpose of the Thesis is to allow the student to pursue an independent line of study for an extended period in considerable depth, bringing together various skills from studio and classroom which have been acquired over the previous five or six years.
-The Thesis is also a comprehensive summary of what has been learned to date, so technical competence must be exhibited in all aspects of a Thesis project.
-Thesis projects will not only be judged on the quality of work presented, but also on the processes used to produce it.
+The purpose of the Senior Project, formerly known as Thesis, is to allow the student to pursue an independent line of study for an extended period in considerable depth, bringing together various skills from studio and classroom which have been acquired over the previous five or six years.
+The Senior Project is also a comprehensive summary of what has been learned to date, so technical competence must be exhibited in all aspects of a Senior Project.
+Projects will not only be judged on the quality of work presented, but also on the processes used to produce it.

 Transfer Admission Requirements